-Older groups should develop a set of rules or standards of behaviour to be expected from the children / young people in the group.
+Older groups should develop a set of rules or standards of behaviour to be expected from the children and young people in the group.
 These should include consequences to be imposed for breach of the rules that increase in severity.
-The rules and consequences should be clearly explained to the children / young people.
+The rules and consequences should be clearly explained to the children and young people.
 All workers should understand and accept the discipline policy for the group.

 The following general rules always apply:

 i.
 Guidelines should be implemented firmly, fairly and consistently